walteh/extended-embedded-languages/README.md

 ![cpp_example.png](images/cpp_example.png)

 ---
-## Host language - Javascript, TypeScript, JSX and TSX
+## Host language - JavaScript, TypeScript, JSX and TSX

-Javascript and TypeScript template strings delimited by backticks (e.g. `` `...text...` ``) can be multiline.
+JavaScript and TypeScript template strings delimited by backticks (e.g. `` `...text...` ``) can be multiline.
 This extension supports two different ways to specify the language in a multiline template string.